jodyJjames/SoEseasonofecstasy/game-data/README.md

 📌 Let me know the next folder and I’ll format that README just like this.
 Want one for Animated Series next?
-Or Sponsors & Brands?
+Or Sponsors & Brands? what goes here later :
+Levels like Port of Spain , Maracas , Blue Devil Ridge Characters like Jody , Shorty , Kevin , Tulom
+Vehicles like bikes , drone cars , and boats
+Weapons like water guns , cutlass , paintball and pistol Power ups like weed boost , Jouvert madness and Rum Fury